OpenRA/OpenRAWeb/content/news/march-2016-tournament-annoucment.md

 For official rules and to register your team [Click Here](http://www.sleipnirstuff.com/forum/viewtopic.php?f=82&t=19414)  If you do not have a team mate you can also [Click Here](http://www.sleipnirstuff.com/forum/viewtopic.php?f=82&t=19415) to find another unteamed player.
 For those who would rather watch; there will be several casters who will be covering the games.
 They will be listed when the tournament arrives.
 All of our hats go off to Ripley for organizing this tournament!
+Soviet Hammer and Sickle logo created by Aro the original can be found [Here](http://www.moddb.com/members/aro/images/soviet-hammer-and-sickle-wallpaper#imagebox)